 The APRO Code of Ethics was created alongside the association in 1980, written by the first APRO members to establish a set of guidelines consistent with what they felt should be ingrained in the industry’s values, priorities, and ethical standards.

 Today, this 14-point Code of Ethics endures as the defining guidance that APRO members agree upon in order to maintain a healthy business environment for the rent-to-own industry.
 As the Code of Ethics continues to be not just relevant but essential to our association and our membership four decades later, we offer this series of newsletter articles to recap and reconfirm each of these ethical standards with you.

 Members shall develop and encourage the practice of high standards of personal and professional conduct among themselves.

 Everyone has been on the receiving end of poor professional conduct at some point in their lives or careers.
-Whether it’s a minor mishap like not getting a straw with your soft drink or a major catastrophe like being berated by your boss in front of customers and coworkers, unprofessional behavior reflects poorly on the individual, the business they represent, and by extension, on the larger entity they are associated with.
+Whether it’s a minor mishap like not getting a straw with your soda, or a major mess like being berated by your boss in front of colleagues and customers, unprofessional behavior reflects poorly not only on the individual, but also on the business they represent and, by extension, on any larger entity they may be associated with.

-Here are a few helpful links on personal and professional conduct that you and your staff might find helpful in your professional development efforts.
+Here’s a handful of online articles regarding personal and professional conduct that you and your staff might find helpful as you manage your professional development efforts: